holoviz/panel/doc/how_to/wasm/convert.md

 ## Tips & Tricks for development

-- While developing you should run the script locally with *auto reload*: `panel serve script.py --autoreload`.
+- While developing you should run the script locally in dev mode (enabling autoreload): `panel serve script.py --dev`.
 - You can also watch your script for changes and rebuild it if you make an edit with `panel convert ... --watch`
 - If the converted app does not work as expected, you can most often find the errors in the browser console.
 [This guide](https://balsamiq.com/support/faqs/browserconsole/) describes how to open the